-In a perfect world, you'd never have to see an ex after a breakup.
-However, when you have kids with someone, they'll likely always be in your life in some way or another, especially if your children are young and still need both of you most of the time.
-Although navigating how to co-parent with an ex is no simple feat, with a few helpful tips, you can learn how to stop arguing with your ex once and for all.
+In a perfect world, you'd never have to see your ex after a breakup.
+But when you have kids with someone, they'll likely always be in your life in some way or another, especially if your children are young and still need both of you most of the time.
+Although navigating how to co-parent with an ex isn't exactly a simple feat, with a few helpful tips, you can learn how to stop arguing with your ex once and for all.
 At the end of the day, you have to try to put an end to negative forms of communication and the anxiety and stress that can come along with them.
-It's all about mastering the art of changing how you respond, rather than wishing your ex would change their ways.
+It's all about mastering the art of changing how you respond, rather than wishing your ex would change their behavior.

 Alter Your Method of Communication

 Look back over the course of your co-parenting relationship.
 When do you seem to argue the most?
-Is there a particular mode of communication that makes it easier for you to disintegrate into accusations and name-calling?
-If so, then you need to change the method of communication to one that helps you stay more calm, cool, and collected.
+Is there a particular mode of communication that makes it more likely for you to disintegrate into accusations and name-calling?
+If so, then you need to change the method of communication to one that helps you feel more calm.

 If your ex calls your home late at night, turn off the ringer and follow up the next day through an email.
 If they constantly hound you with text messages, limit your response to a simple acknowledgment that you received the message and ask to discuss the matter further next time you see each other in person.

 Defer the Conversation

 Another useful tactic for dealing with an argumentative ex is to defer the conversation to another time.
-For instance, if your ex typically uses the children's drop-off or pick-up time to initiate troublesome conversations, you can suggest that you both wait to discuss the matter in private, over the phone, or through email.
+If your ex typically uses the children's drop-off or pick-up time to initiate troublesome conversations, you can suggest that you both wait to discuss the matter in private, over the phone, or through email.
 This way, you won't end up arguing in front of your children in or in a public place.

 Refuse to Defend Yourself